stiang/textmood/README.md

 it into tokens of N words (N-grams) for each pass.
 By adding multi-word tokens to the sentiment file and using this feature, you can achieve much greater accuracy than with just single-word analysis.

+### Summary of features
+* Bundles baseline sentiment scores for many languages, making it easy to get started
+* CLI tool that makes it extremely simple to get sentiment scores for any text
+* Supports multiple passes for any range of N-grams
+* Has a flexible API that’s easy to use and understand

+### Bundled languages
+* English ("en") - decent quality, copied from cmaclell/Basic-Tweet-Sentiment-Analyzer
+* Russian ("ru") - low quality, raw Google Translate of the English file
+* Spanish ("es") - low quality, raw Google Translate of the English file
+* German ("de") - low quality, raw Google Translate of the English file
+* French ("fr") - low quality, raw Google Translate of the English file
+* Norwegian Bokmål ("no_NB") - low quality, slightly improved Google Translate of the English file
+* Swedish ("se") - low quality, raw Google Translate of the English file
+* Danish ("da") - low quality, raw Google Translate of the English file

+Please see the Contribute section for more info on how to improve the quality of these files, or adding new ones.

 ### Installation
 The easiest way to get the latest stable version is to install the gem: